GuntharDeNiro/gunbot-sdk-js/README.md

 ```

 > Replace `<host>` and `<token>` with your own instance values.

-> The docs folder has [documentation for each of the supported methods](https://github.com/GuntharDeNiro/gunbot-sdk-js/tree/main/docs/index.html).
+> The docs folder on Github has documentation for each of the supported methods.

+> You need an appropriate [Gunbot plan](https://www.gunbot.com) to use this SDK effectively.

 ---